kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

   - "/blog/release-notes-113"
 ---

-In Japanese culture, there is a concept of _kintsugi_ (金継ぎ) which can be loosely translated as "golden joinery".
+In Japanese culture, there is a concept of _kintsugi_ (金継ぎ) which can be loosely translated as "golden joinery."
 It assumes mending objects with gold so that they become more beautiful after the improvements.
 With the 1.13 Tokyo release, we follow this amazing custom and provide some golden improvements to Kyma features.
 This includes installation improvements in the Kyma Operator, a couple of tweaks in the brand new Serverless, and changes in the Kyma CLI command nomenclature.
 Apart from that, this release brings yet another set of new Compass features and redesigned backup functionality.
 Read on for the full story behind Kyma 1.13 Tokyo.
 <!-- overview -->

 See the overview of all changes in this release: